 Start-ups of new technology-based business ventures are among the pathways for transferring university ideas to practical application and public benefit.
 Faculty participation in such business ventures is premised on the strong affirmation that a faculty member's primary loyalty and attention must be given to the role of teacher and scholar.
 Properly managed, however, appropriate participation in such ventures can provide a special channel of intellectual satisfaction for faculty members wishing to play a role in seeing their research results converted to practical products.
-Such ventures also provide the opportunity for financial rewards to participation in the start-up granted in return for license of intellectual property rights.
+Such ventures also provide the opportunity for financial rewards to participating faculty, their department or school, and the University, through equity and/or royalty participation in the start-up granted in return for license of intellectual property rights.